rackerlabs/docs-cloud-monitoring/api-docs/getting-started/concepts.rst

 geographical region.

 You can launch checks for a particular entity from multiple monitoring zones.
-This allows you to observe the performance of an entity from different regions of the world.
+This enables you to observe the performance of an entity from different regions of the world.
 It is also a way to prevent noisy alarms.
 For example, if the check from one monitoring zone reports that an entity is down, a second or third monitoring zone might report that the entity is up and running.
 This